bschreck/deep.sh/docs/tutorial_hist.rst

 * MCMC-based tab-completer for inputs,
 * and many more!

-Let us know if you'd be interested in working on any of these, inside or outside of xonsh.
+Let us know if you'd be interested in working on any of these, inside or outside of deepsh.